rxseven/docker-playground/README.md

 - [Heroku](https://www.heroku.com/) - cloud platform as a service
 - [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) - orchestration service for deploying infrastructure
+- [AWS IAM](https://aws.amazon.com/iam/) - web service that helps you securely control access to AWS resources
+- [Amazon S3](https://aws.amazon.com/s3/) - object storage built to store and retrieve any amount of data from anywhere
 - [mLab](https://mlab.com/) - database as a service for MongoDB

 ### Cloud computing and Platforms